-Have you ever wondered which would win the nutritional battle of Quinoa vs. Rice?
+Have you ever wondered which would win the nutritional battle of Quinoa vs Rice?
 Is Quinoa Better than rice?
-Let’s take a look and see which food comes out ahead.
+Or is there a difference?
+Let's take a look and see which food comes out ahead.

 Quinoa vs Rice - Who Wins?